nsidc/earthaccess/docs/user_guide/authenticate.md

 Distributed Active Archive Centers (DAACs) or from NASA Earthdata Cloud, you need an Earthdata Login account.
 You can register for a free Earthdata Login (EDL) account [here](https://urs.earthdata.nasa.gov/).

-Once you have an Earthdata Login, the `earthaccess.login` method manages Earthdata Login, and cloud credentials when you are working with cloud-hosted data.
+Once you have an Earthdata Login account, you may use the `earthaccess.login` method to manage Earthdata Login credentials and, when you are working with cloud-hosted data, cloud credentials.

 `earthaccess.login` offers three methods of logging in (or authenticating) using EDL: [a manual login method](#login-manually), where you enter EDL username and password manually; and two automatic login methods using EDL credentials stored in a [`.netrc`](#login-using-a-netrc) file or in [environment variables](#login-using-environment-variables).
 By default, `earthaccess.login()` will look for a `.netrc` or environment variables first.
 If neither of these are found, it will prompt you to enter your username and password.
 The three methods are described in detail below.